npodbielski/Delegates/README.md

  Return value is type of object, so we cannot access its members directly, without casting or if it is not possible, members can be accessed via delegates.

-3. If for some reason you want to create delegate to different constructor depending on some arbitrary, runtime conditions or you do not have access to parameter types in compile time, Contructor(params Type[]) method overload can be used:
+3. If for some reason you want to create delegate to different constructor depending on some arbitrary, runtime conditions or you do not have access to parameter types in compile time, Constructor(params Type[]) method overload can be used:

- `var c = TestClassType.Contructor(typeof(int));`
+ `var c = TestClassType.Constructor(typeof(int));`

  Created delegate in such case is `Func<object[]. object>` You can call it in following way: